sdouglas/biomod/how-join/index.md

 ## Organize your team

 Team Registration is $250.
 Note that there will be a SEPARATE individual registration fee charged to each person to attend the Jamboree.
-We are negotiating rates and finalizing the budget, but each person should expect a $200 individual registration fee, plus lodging costs.
+Individual registration is $175 per person, plus lodging costs.

 Before you register, please read the criteria listed on the [Requirements](/requirements) page.
 All teams are responsible for their own fund raising and travel expenses, so start early.